API Usage

 Best practices:

-- Check usage regularly
+- Check credit usage regularly

-- Set up monitoring alerts
+- Set up monitoring alerts at 50%, 80%, 90% thresholds

-- Track usage patterns
+- Track usage patterns and optimize for credits

-- Plan for quota needs
+- Plan for credit needs based on endpoint costs

 What changed:

-- Previously: Every response included
+- Previously: Every response included credit usage headers

-headers - Now: Quota information only available via
+- Now: Credit information primarily available via

 /api/v1/usage